safespring/web/content/blogg/2022-02-windows-vm-cpu-perf.md

 ## The solution

-....was embarrasingly simple.
-Just add image property `os_type=windows` and openstack will add some «Hyper-V Enlightenments» to the KVM XML-config of the VM created from that image [^4].
+....was embarrasingly simple once discovered.
+It was not really obvious that just adding the image property `os_type=windows` would pose such dramatice CPU performance boost.
+The implemantiation of that boost comes form the fact that  openstack will add some «Hyper-V Enlightenments» to the KVM XML-config of the VM created from that image when that image property is set for new instances created from that image.
+The property is also inherited if a volume is created from that image, and subsequently an instance is created to boot from that volume[^4].

 The config that is added as a result of setting this property is: